 HRB CRCI National Study Feasibility Programme

 Study feasibility is a process through which a clinical trial sponsor (or representative e.g. Clinical Research Organisations) identifies potential investigator sites and evaluates if they are suitable to conduct the clinical trial.
 HRB CRCI provides a service to streamline the clinical trial investigator site identification and study feasibility process nationally, delivering consistency and efficiency in the process.
-Our study feasibility service is free of charge with an aim of secure more research opportunities for Irish patients and to ensure that Ireland is recognised internationally as a preferred location for clinical trials.
+Our study feasibility service is free of charge with an aim of secure more research opportunities for Irish patients and to ensure that Ireland is recognised internationally as a preferred location for clinical trials and covers all disease areas.

-The programme is actively managed by the Clinical Trial Liaison Officer with an aim to feedback to the source within two weeks of initial receipt of a feasibility request.
-Dedicated CRCI staff based in each CRF/C support Investigators with the rapid & accurate completion of the feasibility assessment and timely delivery of study start-up and first patient first visit (FPFV).
+The programme is actively managed by the Clinical Trial Liaison Team with an aim to feedback to the source within two weeks of initial receipt of a feasibility request.
+Specific CRCI staff based in these units support Investigators with the rapid & accurate completion of the feasibility assessment and timely delivery of study start-up and first patient first visit (FPFV).

 To place a study feasibility service request: